phantomcyber/splunk-soar-sdk/docs/app_structure/src_app.rst

     :lineno-match:
     :pyobject: on_poll

 ``on poll`` is another special action that apps may choose to implement.
 This action always takes an :class:`~soar_sdk.params.OnPollParams` instance as its parameter.
-If defined, this action will be called in order to ingest new data into the Splunk SOAR platform.
+If defined, this action will be called in order to ingest new data into the Splunk Splunk SOAR platform.
 The action should yield  :class:`~soar_sdk.models.container.Container` and/or :class:`~soar_sdk.models.artifact.Artifact` instances representing the new data to be ingested.
 The SDK will handle actually creating the containers and artifacts in the platform.

 generic action
 ^^^^^^^^^^^^^^